-These rules govern the general management of the Nebraska Board of Parole ("Board of Parole" or "Board") in its operations, including but not limited to, consideration and adoption of Board of Parole rules, and other necessary rules, covering Board of Parole practices-and administration of parole supervision and services.
-The purpose of these rules is to ensure equal applicability of laws regarding parole decision-making to all committed adult offenders whose sentence includes a parole eligibility date and the provision of parole supervision and services to all persons subject to the jurisdiction of the Board of Parole.
+These rules govern the general management of the Nebraska Board of Parole ("Board of Parole" or "Board") in its operations, including but not limited to, consideration and adoption of Board of Parole rules, and other necessary rules, covering Board of Parole practices and administration of parole supervision and services.
+The purpose of these rules is to ensure equal applicability of laws regarding parole decision-making to all committed adult offenders and the provision of parole supervision and services to all persons subject to the jurisdiction of the Board of Parole.